cxxii/Skeletor/README.md

 ## Support

-C version may only work on mac given is uses Pbcopy.
+C version may only work on mac given it uses Pbcopy.

 Both are untested on Linux & Windows